johnjameswhitman/hackduke2023backend/docs/lab/00_prerequisites.md

 There's a good chance you already have Git installed.
 See with:

-=== "macOS"
+=== "macOS / Linux"

     ```shell
     # In Terminal.app
-    git --version  # if missing will prompt you to install command line developer tools.
+    git --version  # macOS may prompt you to install command line developer tools.
     ```

 === "Windows"